MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 Note that we have also created classes for the sub-sections.

-### Creating classes to consume the storage and computer vision api
+### Creating classes to consume the storage and computer vision API

 Under the root of your application, create a folder called `Services` and create 2 classes (2 classes): `BlobStorageManager` and `ImageAnalyzer`

-The `BlobStorageManager` is used to consume the blob storage and the `ImageAnalyzer` is used to consume the computer vision api.
+The `BlobStorageManager` is used to consume the blob storage and the `ImageAnalyzer` is used to consume the computer vision API.

 #### BlobStorageManager